williamboman/mason-lspconfig.nvim/README.md

 1. `mason.nvim`
 2. `mason-lspconfig.nvim`
-3. `lspconfig`
+3. Setup servers via `lspconfig`

-Pay extra attention to this if you're using a plugin manager to load plugins for you, as there are no guarantees it'll load plugins in the correct order unless explicitly instructed to.
+Pay extra attention to this if you lazy-load plugins, or somehow "chain" the loading of plugins via your plugin manager.

 ```lua
 require("mason").setup()